Definition of Dame Banda

 - Getting away from something or someone for different reasons, for example: “Dale banda a ese negocio que no te conviene” (leave this business, it doesn’t suit you).

 - Get away

 - go away

 It is said that the word “banda” in the phrase “dame banda” is associated with the thread that is used to fly a chichigua or kite, if it was cut, people would say: “se fue en banda”.
 This expression evolved and acquired different appreciations.

 There is no record of when it began to be used in the Dominican Republic as a synonym for “leave me alone”.
 However, the relationship is clear with the prudent space ratio that is allowed when releasing the kite string.
 From there, there are many applications of the phrase.

-In January 2018, urban genre artist Jairo Matos Cuevas, better known as El Super Nuevo, premiered a video on the YouTube platform called “Dame Banda”. managing to record to date almost half a million visits on that platform.
+- In January 2018, the urban genre artist Jairo Matos Cuevas, better known as “El Super Nuevo”, premiered a video on the YouTube platform of his song called “Dame banda”.

-The artist Odalis Pérez, known in the urban genre as “Secret the Famous Biberón”, also premiered a theme song in the company of “Mark B “called Dame banda, this was in June 2019.
+- The artist Odalis Pérez, known in the urban genre as “Secret the Famous Baby Bottle”, premiered a musical theme in the company of “Mark B” called “Dame banda” in June 2019.

 - In Venezuela the phrase “Dame amor en banda” is used to refer to being offered a lot or a lot of love.